How Many Grams In A Cup

 • Accuracy.
 There is very little room for error and the weight is as accurate as can be.

-• Utilizes all kinds of units.
+• Utilizes MANY different units.
 A basic scale can offer fluid ounces, ounces, ml, and grams.

 • No mess.
 There are no measuring cups to wash or bowls to rinse out.